Predstan/Lane-Finder/README.md

 Using Python and OpenCV, I will recognize lane lines in images and videos for this project.
 The term "Open-Source Computer Vision" refers to a software package that includes a number of helpful tools for evaluating images and addressing computer vision challenges.

-Result output will look similar to this image below
+Result output will look similar to this image below:

 <img src="examples/laneLines_thirdPass.jpg" width="480" alt="Combined Image" />